raddad772/raddad772.github.io/_posts/2024-07-21-genesis-vdp-pt-3.md

 ### Reading and writing VRAM, VSRAM, and CRAM
 If you'd like to read or write to VRAM, VSRAM, or CRAM, you need to go through the VDP.
 VRAM is hooked up to the VDP, not either of the CPUs, and VSRAM and CRAM are internal to the VDP itself.

-When you perform a read from VSRAM or CRAM, the VDP immediately returns the requested value.
-The same happens when you write one.

-However if you wish to access VRAM, things are different.
-As we discussed above, the VDP is using VRAM most of the time.
-The times it's not are when you can write commands.
+As discussed above, the VDP is using VRAM, VSRAM and CRAM most of the time in order to draw the screen.
+The times it's not are when you can read and write to the various memories from the CPU.
+On asking for a read, the VDP will use its prefetch mechanism to fill the prefetch latch with the requested data (see below for details).
+CRAM and VSRAM reads and writes are treated as a word, so only take 1 slot; VRAM reads and writes require 2 slots as they are done 1 byte each.

 ### Wait what's the FIFO and the prefetch?
 The command FIFO is a 4-entry FIFO that buffers commands to write to VRAM.
 Each time there's an empty slot, the VDP will write the oldest entry.
 If the FIFO is full and you try to write a 5th entry, the CPU will be stalled until there is an opportunity to discharge at least one FIFO entry.